 Steps To Starting Your Business

 Apply for an E.I.N.
-Number through I.R.S. - LINK.
+Number through I.R.S.
 (Apply for an Employer Identification Number (EIN) Online | Internal Revenue Service (irs.gov)

 Step 5 (Option If Wish To Be A Full Broker - Only)

 You may think about doing a business plan detailing how you will start and run your business on a daily basis.
 Include your plans for eventually expanding your business as well.
 Adding details about how you will fund your business may also prove helpful in the event you decide to seek a business loan.

 Identify carriers by looking in trade directories, magazines, truck stops and carrier directories.
 Seek word-of-mouth referrals as well.
 Choose carriers that can provide the type of service customers in your niche will need.
 Build your database of carriers as we stated in class.

 Set up a office for your business, you will need general office equipment and supplies, including a computer, printer, telephones, paper, pens and pencils and a fax machine.

 Market your business.
 Join Business LinkedIn and other social medias and trucking sites online.
 Use direct mail to send advertisements to potential clients in your niche.
 Place ads in industry magazines and directories.
 Try to get as much free referral and ads as possible.

 We are always adding more tools and information to our website.
 As I've stated during class we have shared the basics of brokering freight whether you want to become an agent at first, or going on to personally become a freight broker.
 If you decide to become a freight broker, make sure you do your research on all the laws and regulations required by the F.M.C.S.A.
 There is a link in the student password area on our site where go can read this information, for we do not give legal advice in any shape or form.
 Go to the Federal Motor Carrier Safety Administration Link: www.dot.gov